 A partnership agreement differs from a joint venture agreement as it relates to an ongoing relationship between parties.
 Each partner in the relationship is responsible for the actions of the other (i.e. they are jointly and severally liable for the partnership’s activities).
 Two or more individuals or entities can enter into a partnership with each other.
 The parties share the profits, responsibilities and risks in the business.

-A partnership may be a limited partnership or an incorporated limited partnership and is subject to the applicable state or territory’s Partnership Act.
-It’s also critical to have a written partnership agreement in place to manage the relationship between the parties and formalise the expectations of the partners.
+Partnerships are subject to the applicable state or territory’s Partnership Act.
+It is critical to have a written partnership agreement in place to manage the relationship between the parties and formalise the expectations of the partners.
 Without having this written agreement, the Act may be deemed to apply.